 SEC.
-6.18 CONTRACT NEGOTIATION
+6.19 CONTRACT NEGOTIATION

 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the Trust may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held virtually.
+If contract negotiations are commenced, they may be held virtually or in the Trust Authority Building, 3745 Community Park Loop, in Anchorage, Alaska.